Published On: Apr 06 2012 01:42:24 PM EDTUpdated On: Jan 14 2015 01:55:25 PM EST

 Entertainment journalist Mary Hart departed "Entertainment Tonight" in May 2011 after nearly 30 years of celebrity reporting.
 She expressed gratitude for her career but stated that she needed to make a change.

 Radio personality and TV host Howard Stern hosted his own nationally syndicated radio show from 1986 to 2005.
 The "shock jock" left the show after controversy surrounding a Super Bowl halftime show, which raised censorship issues.
-He has been with Sirius satellite radio since January 2006 and will also serve as a judge on an upcoming season of "America's Got Talent."
+He has been with Sirius satellite radio since January 2006 and also has served as a judge on "America's Got Talent."